jayeshx10/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky
- A web app that tells you if your birthday is lucky or not
+ A web app that tells you if your birthday is lucky or not.
+ This app is built using HTML, CSS and VanillaJS.